apache/mesos/3rdparty/libprocess/README.md

 ~~~

 Note that the templated type of the future must be the exact
-same as the promise, you can not create a covariant or
+same as the promise: you cannot create a covariant or
 contravariant future.
 Unlike `Promise`, a `Future` can be both
 copied and assigned: